lakal3/VGE/readme.md

 	// Initialize the application framework.
 Add validate options to check Vulkan calls and desktop to enable windowing. vapp.Init("hello", vapp.Validate{}, vapp.Desktop{})

 	// Create a new window.
-The window will have its own scene that will be rendered using ForwardRenderer. rw := vapp.NewRenderWindow("hello", vapp.NewForwardRenderer(true))
+The window will have its own scene that will be rendered using forward renderer. rw := vapp.NewRenderWindow("hello", forward.NewRenderer(true))

 	// Build scene
 	buildScene(rw)
 	// Wait until the application is shut down (event Queue is stopped)